hadley/adv-r/Environments.md

 * `emptyenv()`: the ultimate ancestor of all environments, the only environment without a parent.

-The most common environment is the global environment (`globalenv()`) which corresponds to the to your top-level workspace.
+The most common environment is the global environment (`globalenv()`) which corresponds to the top-level workspace.
 The parent of the global environment is one of the packages you have loaded (the exact order will depend on which packages you have loaded in which order).
 The eventual parent will be the base environment, which is the environment of "base R" functionality, which has the empty environment as a parent.

 `search()` lists all environments in between the global and base environments.
 This is called the search path, because any object in these environments can be found from the top-level interactive workspace.
 It contains an environment for each loaded package and for each object (environment, list or Rdata file) that you've `attach()`ed.
 It also contains a special environment called `Autoloads` which is used to save memory by only loading package objects (like big datasets) when needed.
 You can access the environments of any environment on the search list using `as.environment()`.